rxue/learning-dirary/books/programming/practical-coding/code-complete/part-v-code-improvements/README.md

 ### Tips for Finding Defects
 > If you're having a hard time finding a defect, it might be because the code isn't well written.

+#### Narrow the suspicious region of the code
+*binary search* technique

+#### Integrate incrementally
+> Debugging is easy if you add pieces to a system one at a time.
+If you add a piece to a system and encounter a new error, remove the piece and test it separately

+#### Take a break from the problem
+> The onset of anxiety is a clear sign that it's time to take a break